MotusWTS/motusServer/inst/doc/status_api.md

    - return: an object with these items:
       - `serno`: receiver serial number
-      - if day is valid, an object called `fileDetails` with these array items:
+      - if day is valid, it is returned as field `day`, along with a field called `fileDetails` with these array items:
          - `fileID`: integer; ID of file (relative to receiver), if it has been processed; null otherwise
          - `name`: character; name of file
          - `bootnum`: integer; boot count, uncorrected, if it has been processed; null otherwise